jraebowen/se_project_react/README.md

 **Intro**

 This project is a webpage titled What to Wear, showcasing current weather for a determined location and appropriate clothing based on that weather.
 It is based off of Figma briefs from the TripleTen team and focuses on executing with React and Vite.
+It is connected to a backend that leverages express and mongodb.

 **Functionality**